 - Guidance and Behavior Management

 This best practice series provides participants with a deeper look at several aspects of high quality OST programing.
 Fostering growth and development through developmentally appropriate environments, activities and interactions will be covered.
 The use of observation and assessment in planning for and supporting all children in the program will be discussed.
 Learning how to manage groups and effectively use routines and schedules will provide participants with valuable tools for working in an OST setting.
-This series is offered in the months of May and December.
+Contacts their Regional ECE office to participate.

 Out of School Time - Entry Level